-Figure~\ref{fig:shuffle_index} illustrates the lower shuffle index $\underline\chi_{\mathrm{lo}}$ for several values of the shape parameter~$\beta$.
-Even when the underlying local randomizers are calibrated to have the same variance (and hence the same accuracy for mean estimation), they can exhibit different shuffle indices.
+Fig.~\ref{fig:shuffle_index} illustrates the lower shuffle index $\chi_{\mathrm{lo}}$ for several values of the shape parameter~$\beta$.
+Even when the underlying local randomizers are calibrated to have the same variance (and hence the same accuracy for mean estimation), they exhibit different shuffle indices.